UltraEngine/Documentation/CPP/ImageConverter.md

 This page describes how to create a simple image converter utility.

-Start with a new console application and insert the code below into main.cpp.
+Start with a new application and insert the code below into main.cpp.

 ```c++
 #include "UltraEngine.h"